 Dressing is powerful.
 And so it should be joyous.

 Here are some ways to ensure the dressing process is joyous for YOU:

 Work around negativity

 Frequently, the biggest, strongest roadblock to joyous dressing is negative feedback from outside sources.
 It can seem impossible to wear anything but your most unremarkable clothing if you know that anything more daring will be met with unwelcome commentary.
 But there are ways to both build your courage and deflect nasty remarks.
-Start by amassing pieces and tools that contribute to your look, then deploy them in small enough amounts that it feels like your little secret.
+Start by amassing pieces and tools that contribute to your desired or goal look, then wear them in small enough amounts that it feels like your little secret.
 Then try cultivating allies: Talk to a select few people about why dressing this way is important to you, so that you have some supporters amongst the dissenters.
 And then give my tried-and-true favorite comeback a whirl: Laugh.
 When someone makes a rude remark about your outfit, just laugh and say, “Hahaha, I know!
 Isn’t this WILD?”
 Own it.
 Never apologize.
 Then walk away.